cesoid.com servers automatically log:

 You can see that most (or all) of this data is boring.
 It is also automatically deleted eventually, but I might keep some of it for debugging for a bit longer.

 cesoid.com intentionally stores things when you do certain things that obviously require this to happen:

 This data sticks around indefinitely, but I can remove it if you ask me to, by sending me an email at email@example.com.

-cesoid.com cannot possibly store certain things like names or addresses unless you intentionally send those things (such as by putting them into a comment...please don't put your address into a comment).
-Your computer doesn't send those things, and, oddly enough, might not even know those things.
+cesoid.com cannot possibly be storing certain things like names or addresses unless you intentionally send those things (such as by putting them into a comment...please don't put your address into a comment).
+Your computer doesn't send those things automatically, and, oddly enough, might not even know those things.

 Google Analytics assigns a random sequence of letters and numbers to each browser, which looks kind of like this: